hayaku/hayaku/README.md

 Another little helper: write `//` in CSS to have it expanded to `/* | */` (where the pipe is a caret placement).

+If you'd wish to disable inline comments, you could use this setting: `"hayaku_CSS_disable_inline_comment": true`

-This feature is in development, we plan on adding a lot of things to make commenting fun.
+*This feature is in development, we plan on adding a lot of things to make commenting fun.*

 # Settings and Preferences